lionup/lionup.github.io/index.md

 ## Research
 You can [find my Research here](/research/index.html).

 In my job market paper, I find postgraduates have smoother wages than bachelors over the business cycle.
 Using an equilibrium search model, I show adaptation costs of postgraduates reduce their outside options, increase their commitment in the match, and allow firms to better insure them against aggregate shocks.
-Furthermore, I show that an increase in social insurance crowds out firm insurance, but less for the low-educated.
+Furthermore, I show that an increase in the unemployment insurance has heterogeneous effects across education groups: it crowds out firm insurance, but less for the low-educated.

 In my other research papers, I examine: (i) how workers insure themselves against earnings shocks using cars that are plagued with asymmetric information about quality; and (ii) how unemployment insurance policy changes labour force participation behaviour over the business cycle.